jswang/camelup/README.md

 ## Usage instructions
 Tiles and player ids are index by 0.
 This differs from the board labels which are index by 1.

-1. Enter the game initial setup by editing main.py, then call main.py with your id and number of players.
+1. Enter the game initial setup in `default_setup.json`, then call main.py with your id and number of players.
 Here, there are two players and I am going second.
 ```python
 python3 main.py --id=1 --n-players=2
 ```